Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Proposed GF-NOMA-OTFS Transmission Paradigm

-{The results in Fig. \ref{fig:AER} and \ref{fig:NMSE} display that the proposed GF-NOMA-OTFS paradigm can achieve superior performance in terms of both ATI and CE compared with GF-NOMA scheme with the OFDM waveform, which verifies the DD domain signal processing contributes to more accurate acquisition of the ATS and CSI, better accommodating the time-varying TSL.
-Moreover, compared with the GF-NOMA-OTFS paradigm adopting the conventional DD domain pilots, the proposed TS-OTFS frame structure can achieve better ATI and CE performance thanks to the exploitation of the DD domain TSL's sparsity.
-On this basis, we further compare the performance of BER in Fig. \ref{fig:BER} based on the estimated ATS and CSI, where a DD domain LS multi-user signal detector is utilized to perform SD.
+On this basis, we further compare the performance of bit error rate (BER) in Fig. \ref{fig:BER} based on the estimated ATS and CSI, where a straightforward DD domain LS multi-user signal detector is utilized to perform SD.
 The performance gain achieved by the proposed GF-NOMA-OTFS paradigm suggests the noticeable benefits from more accurate ATS and CSI, and the full channel diversity extraction provided by OTFS modulation.
-Furthermore, it is noteworthy that with the limited resolution ADC, i.e., $B^{\rm adc} = 2,3 \, \rm bits$, the performance of the GF-NOMA-OTFS paradigms degrade sluggishly in contrast to ideal ADC, which indicates the proposed scheme remains effective in this case.}
+Furthermore, it is noteworthy that with the limited resolution ADC, i.e., $B^{\rm adc} = 2,3 \, \rm bits$, the performance of the GF-NOMA-OTFS paradigms degrades sluggishly in contrast to ideal ADC, which indicates the proposed schemes remain robust in this case, making hardware-efficient implementation possible for satellite payloads.